skills/introduction-to-secret-scanning/.github/steps/1-tbd.md

     ```

 6. Click **Commit changes...** at the top right.
 The "Commit changes" window is displayed.
 Leave the defaults configured, and click **Commit changes** to commit directly to the `main` branch.
 7. Wait about 20 seconds, then refresh this page (the one you're following instructions from).
-An Actions workflow in the repository will run and automatically replace this contents of this `README` file with instructions for the next step.
+A GitHub Actions workflow in the repository will run and automatically replace this contents of this `README` file with instructions for the next step.